-Aerial photography used as a result of limited access to and / or views of subarea at the time of the site visit.(Bing Aerial, September 2021)

-The sub-area is bounded by a mature hedgerow and a mature and unbroken tree line to the north, a mature and unbroken tree line to the east, Coopers Green Lane and regular backs of residential properties along Coopers Green Lane to the south, and a mature and unbroken tree line to the west.
+Aerial photography used as a result of limited access to and / or views of subarea at the time of the site visit.(Bing Aerial, September 2021) The sub-area is bounded by a mature hedgerow and a mature and unbroken tree line to the north, a mature and unbroken tree line to the east, Coopers Green Lane and regular backs of residential properties along Coopers Green Lane to the south, and a mature and unbroken tree line to the west.
 Inner boundaries: none.
 Outer boundaries: north, east, south and west.

-Purpose 1 Purpose 2 Purpose 3 Purpose 4

-Sub-area scores Criteria (a) Criteria (b) 1 5 0

-No 0

-(a) Land parcel is located at the edge of a discrete built-up area The sub-area is not at the edge of a large built-up area, in physical or perceptual terms. (b) Prevents the butward, irregular spread of a large built-up area and serves as a barrier at the edge of a discrete built-up area in the absence of another defensible boundary.
+Purpose Assessment Sub-area Assessment Summary Sub-area scores Purpose 1 Purpose 2 Purpose 3 Purpose 4 Criteria (a) Criteria (b) 1 5 0 No 0 Purpose (1) To check the unrestricted sprawl of large built-up areas (a) Land parcel is located at the edge of a discrete built-up area The sub-area is not at the edge of a large built-up area, in physical or perceptual terms. (b) Prevents the outward, irregular spread of a large built-up area and serves as a barrier at the edge of a discrete built-up area in the absence of another defensible boundary.
 The sub-area does not meet purpose 1.

-Purpose (2) To preve ent neighbouring towns merging into one another Restricts development that would result in merging of or significant erosion of the gap between neighbouring built-up areas.
+Purpose (2) To prevent neighbouring towns merging into one another Restricts development that would result in merging of or significant erosion of the gap between neighbouring built-up areas.
 The sub-area forms a less essential part of the gap between St Albans and Hatfield; and St Albans and Welwyn Garden City.
-Due to mature trees surrounding most of the sub- area, there is also a high level of visual enclosure, preventing views to the surrounding countryside.
+Due to mature trees surrounding most of the subarea, there is also a high level of visual enclosure, preventing views to the surrounding countryside.
 It is judged that the gap is of sufficient scale that the removal of the sub-area would not result in physical or perceptual merging between neighbouring built-up areas.
-Purpose (3) To assist in safeguarding the countryside from encroachment Protects the openness of the countryside and is least covered by development.
-The sub-area is not covered by any built form.
-The sub-area comprises an open agricultural field.
-Due to mature trees surrounding much of the sub-area, there is a strong sense of enclosure.
-Although there are urbanising influences, including visual connections to an adjacent residential building, the majority of the sub-area has little relationship with these urbanising influences.
-Overall the sub-area has a strongly unspoilt rural character.
+Purpose (3) To assist in safeguarding the countryside from encroachment of the countryside and is least covered by development.